-On February 15, 2022, the Company entered into a Securities Purchase Agreement with certain institutional investors named pursuant to which the Company issued, in a registered direct offering an aggregate of \$5,000,000 of Preferred Stock, split evenly among the 2,500 shares of Series F Convertible Preferred Stock, par value \$0.0001 per share ("Series F Preferred Stock"), and 2,500 shares of Series G Convertible Preferred Stock, par value \$0.0001 per share ("Series G Preferred Stock").
+On February 15, 2022, the Company entered into a Securities Purchase Agreement with certain institutional investors named pursuant to which the Company issued, in a registered direct offering an aggregate of \$5,000,000 of Preferred Stock, split evenly among the 2,500 shares of Series F Convertible Preferred Stock, par value \$0.0001 per share ("Series F Preferred Stock").
 The Series F Preferred Stock and Series G Preferred Stock have a stated value of \$1,000 per share and are convertible into common stock at any time after the date of issuance.
-The conversion rate, subject to adjustment as set forth in the Certificate of Designation for stock dividends and stock splits or the occurrence of a fundamental transaction.
+The conversion rate, subject to adjustment as set forth in the Certificate of Designation, is determined by dividing the \$1,000 stated value of the Series F Preferred Stock and Series G Preferred Stock by \$30 (the "Conversion Price").
+The Conversion Price can be adjusted as set forth in the Certificate of Designation for stock dividends and stock splits or the occurrence of a fundamental transaction.
 The 2,500 shares of Series F Preferred Stock and 2,500 shares of Series G Preferred Stock are each convertible into 83,334 shares of common stock.
-The Series F Preferred Stock and Series G Preferred Stock and the underlying shares of Common Stock were offered pursuant the Second Form S-3 (as defined above).
+The Series F Preferred Stock and Series G Pref